Song of the hoe: Story

 The poem is composed of the frequent use of the word "al", which means hoe.
 The verb-forms and nouns also frequently start with, or contain the syllable "al" (or "ar"), suggesting the writer intended it for humour as a satirical school text or as a tongue-twister.
-The song starts with a creation myth where Enlil separates heaven and earth in Duranki, the cosmic Nippur or 'Garden of the Gods'.
+The song starts with a creation myth where Enlil, god of the earth, separates heaven and earth from the point of the world-axis, Duranki:

 The myth continues with a description of Enlil creating daylight with his hoe; he goes on to praise its construction and creation.
 Enlil's mighty hoe is said to be made of gold, with the blade made of lapis lazuli and fastened by cord.
 It is inlaid with lapis lazuli and adorned with silver and gold.
-Enlil makes civilized man, from a brick mould with his hoe – and the Annanuki start to praise him.
+Enlil makes civilized man, from a brick mould with his hoe – and the Annunaki start to praise him.
 Nisaba, Ninmena, and Nunamnir start organizing things.
 Enki praises the hoe; they start reproducing and Enlil makes numerous shining hoes, for everyone to begin work.
 Enlil then founds the Ekur with his hoe whilst a "god-man" called Lord Nudimmud builds the Abzu in Eridug.
 Various gods are then described establishing construction projects in other cities, such as Ninhursag in Kesh, and Inanna and Utu in Zabalam; Nisaba and E-ana also set about building.
 The useful construction and agricultural uses of the hoe are summarized, along with its capabilities for use as a weapon and for burying the dead.
 Allusions are made to the scenes of Enkidu's ghost, and Urshanabi's ferry over the Hubur, in the Epic of Gilgamesh:

 Ninmena is suggested to create both the priestess and king.
 The hymn ends with extensive praisings of the hoe, Enlil, and Nisaba: